-name Burnbey comes from when the family resided in Burnby, or as the place-name was recorded in the
+name Burnbey comes from when the family resided in Burnby, or as the place-name was recorded in the Domesday Book

 in 1086, in Brunebi.
-Burnby is in the East Riding of
+Burnby is in the East Riding of Yorkshire

 having derived from the Old Norse, and means "farm or homestead by the spring or stream."
 CITATION[CLOSE]

-This web page shows only a small excerpt of our Burnbey research.Another 101 words (7 lines of text) covering the years 1429 and 1600 are included under the topic Early Burnbey History in all our PDF Extended History products and printed products wherever possible.
+This web page shows only a small excerpt of our Burnbey research.Another 101 words (7 lines of text) covering the years 1429, 1600, 1700 and 1703 are included under the topic Early Burnbey History in all our PDF Extended History products and printed products wherever possible.

 The English language only became standardized in the last few centuries; therefore, spelling variations